NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/deployment.md

 ## Deployment

-Deploying Web World Wind is easy.
+Deploying Web WorldWind is easy.
 In fact, unless you want to run it from your own server there is no deployment required.
 You simply include a script tag linking to it:

 ```html
 <script src="http://worldwindserver.net/webworldwind/worldwindlib.js" type="text/javascript"></script>
 ```

-To deploy Web World Wind on your own server, copy the library worldwindlib.js and the images directory from the Web World Wind release and place them on your web server.
+To deploy Web WorldWind on your own server, copy the library worldwindlib.js and the images directory from the Web WorldWind release and place them on your web server.
 The images directory must be a sibling of the library, i.e., exist in the same directory.
 These files are included in the release zip file.

 ### Running Locally

 If you do not already have a web server, you can use Python‘s built in HTTP server.

-With Python installed on your computer, change directory to the top-level Web World Wind directory and run the Python HTTP server:
+With Python installed on your computer, change directory to the top-level Web WorldWind directory and run the Python HTTP server:

 ```
 python -m SimpleHTTPServer